Mimi-Vinaiphat/portfolio/critique_design3.md

 It is quite hard to understand the graph even though you are in the industry, so don't talk about those who have no idea about what the graph is about.
 Moreover, if you look closely to the graph, you would see that the grpah shows comparison in quarters.
 At first glance, you would think that Q2 would be the amount of Q2, however, it is not the case.
 The Q2 data is accumulated from Q1.
-Thus what Q4 represent would be the toal direct premium in the year, not just from October to December.
+Thus Q4 represents the total direct premium in the year, not just from October to December.
 This is really deceptive!
 <br/>

 ## Truthfulness (3/10)
 Here, I think it is little bit link back to the perceptibility.
 From graph and table, you would think that there is an increasing trend for every quester as the amount has increased.
 But that is not the case, Q2 data is accumulate from Q1, Q3 is also from Q2.
-Therefore, it would always be an increasing trend.
+Therefore, it will always be in an increasing trend!.
 This could mislead the audience.
 I feel that either it should say something about this, or just show the premium amount in each Q2.
 <br/>